pedroassumpcao/incident/examples/bank/README.md

-# Bank
+# Bank Application

 Example application using **Incident** for Event Sourcing and CQRS.

 ## Getting Started

 As an implementation example, a **Bank** application that allow few commands, such as to **open an account**, to **deposit money into an account**, **transfer money from one account to another**, and so on.
 If the commands can be executed, based on the aggregate logic, the events are stored and broadcasted to an event handler that will project them.

 ### Implementation

-The implementation below is what we currently have in this example application:
+The code snippets below are only part of what we currently have in this example application.
+There are many more commands, events, aggregates and handlers.
+The integration tests in this application contains many details of all allowed operations and it is a very good place to understand how the application impelements Event Sourcing using Incident.

 ### Event Store and Projection Store Setup

 Configure `incident` **Event Store** and **Projection Store** adapters and its options.
 The options will be used during the adapter initialization.

 #### Postgres Adapter Configuration